RikudouSage/LemmyAutomod/README.md

 `FEDISEER_API_KEY=[API key here]`

+### **4.10** Remove communities matching a regex

+Communities can be removed when their name, title or description matches a regex.
+You can optionally choose to also ban all mods.

+Without banning mods:
+`INSERT INTO community_remove_regexes (regex, reason) VALUES ('blogspamsite\.com', 'spam promoting community')`

+With mod banning:
+`INSERT INTO community_remove_regexes (regex, reason, ban_moderators) VALUES ('blogspamsite\.com', 'spam promoting community', 1)`

 # Information

 This section contains descriptions of tables, environment variables, and jobs that can be manually run to do various tasks.